 -

-Setting: Handcrafted In sterling silver.
+Setting: Handcrafted setting in sterling silver.

 Certificate of Authenticity with photo specific images included.